Wallace Kirsop

-Wallace Kirsop (born 4 November 1933) is an Australian scholar in French studies and in book trade history.
+Wallace Kirsop (4 November 1933 – 12 August 2026) was an Australian scholar in French studies and book trade history.

-Early life and education
+Background

-Wallace Kirsop was born in Chatswood, New South Wales on 4 November 1933.
-His parents were William Kirsop, an accountant and avid cricketer, and his wife, Doris Ida Kirsop (née Harris).
+Wallace Kirsop was born in Chatswood, New South Wales, on 4 November 1933.
+His parents were William Kirsop, an accountant and avid cricketer, and his wife, Doris Irene Kirsop (née Harris).

 After attending North Sydney Boys High, he went in 1950 to the University of Sydney from which he graduated in 1955 with first class honours in both French and German.
+He undertook research for a doctorate at the Sorbonne in Paris, France, and in 1960 successfully defended his thesis titled "Clovis Hesteau, sieur de Nuysement, et la littérature alchimique de la fin du XVIe siècle et du début du XVIIe siècle" on Clovis Hesteau de Nuysement, a French poet of the Renaissance who wrote several alchemical works.

-He undertook research for a doctorate at the Sorbonne in Paris, France and in 1960 successfully defended his thesis titled, Clovis Hesteau, sieur de Nuysement, et la littérature alchimique de la fin du XVIe siècle et du début du XVIIe siècle on Clovis Hesteau de Nuysement, a French poet of the Renaissance who wrote several alchemical works.
+Kirsop died on 12 August 2026 at the age of 92.